-By 1860, agriculture, ranching, and dairy farming had become predominant industries in the data gathering area.
+Agriculture, ranching, and dairy farming had become predominant industries in the Data Gathering Area by 1860.
 Ranchers who maintained large herds of cattle and sheep moved their livestock seasonally between the valley floor and the mountains.
 Severe drought during the 1860s led to the establishment of the first water districts and the development of irrigated agriculture, which permitted the introduction of new crops.
 The railroad soon facilitated the expansion of agriculture by increasing access to markets at greater distances.

 Federal agency regulation and oversight of public lands in California soon developed, largely in response to unchecked grazing on public land, extensive clear cutting of forests, and other destructive land use practices.
-Additional pressure was brought to bear because of sheepmen burning grazing lands to maintain open pastures as they followed huge flocks of sheep down the mountains after the summer months of grazing at higher elevation.
-This practice was widely criticized by various parties, including timbermen and local residents, prior to the formation of the Forest Reserves under the Forest Reserve Act of 1891 (Jackson et al. 1982:125).
+Additional pressure was brought to bear because of sheep herders burning grazing lands to maintain open pastures as they followed huge flocks of sheep down the mountains after the summer months of grazing at higher elevation.
+This practice was widely criticized by various parties, including loggers and local residents, prior to the formation of the Forest Reserves under the Forest Reserve Act of 1891 (Jackson et al. 1982:125).
 The Forest Reserves system was developed to help manage grazing, logging, water use and other activities on public lands and ensure sustainable development for the future.

 During the first decade of the twentieth century, the Forest Reserves were placed under the management of the federal Department of Agriculture.
 By 1906, the PNF and the TNF had been created.
 During the early years, rangers mapped the new forest territories and implemented land management plans and other forest programs.
-The concept of multiple use management was introduced under his stewardship.
-Power development, balanced handling of timber sales, and mineral exploration were the key developments from 1906 to the 1940's and through to today (Jackson 1982).
+Power development, balanced handling of timber sales, and mineral exploration were the key developments from 1906 to the 1940s and through to today (Jackson et al. 1982).

-A review of archival information on the data gathering area illustrates the general regional themes outlined above, in particular mining and hydroelectric development.
+A review of archival information on the Data Gathering Area illustrates the general regional themes outlined above, in particular mining and hydroelectric development.
 By 1850, gold miners were intensively working the upper reaches of the Yuba River (Kyle 1990:540).
-Near the southern end of the Project Boundary, near the Narrows 2 Powerhouse, is the eastern extent of the Smartville (placer) Mining District, which extends west along the Yuba River to Timbuctoo (Clark 1980).
+In the southern part of the Project Area, near the Narrows 2 Powerhouse, is the eastern extent of the Smartville (placer) Mining District, which extends west along the Yuba River to Timbuctoo (Clark 1970).
 Prospectors operated numerous other placer and hydraulic mining operations along the Yuba River, many of which are currently under the New Bullards Bar Reservoir.

-Gudde (1974) provides overviews of three prominent gold mining operations in the data gathering area.
+Gudde (1975) provides overviews of three prominent gold mining operations in the Data Gathering Area.

-Condemned Bar (on the opposite bank of the Yuba River southwest of the New Colgate Powerhouse): At the confluence of Yuba River and Dobbins Creek.
+• Condemned Bar: On the opposite bank of the Yuba River southwest of the New Colgate Powerhouse.
+At the confluence of Yuba River and Dobbins Creek.
 Mine is shown on Milleson and Adams' map of 1851, Trask's map of 1853, and Goddard's 1857.
+The mine

-The mine was operated by Joseph A. Stuart who also ran a trading post there in 1851.
+Cultural Resources Page 7.12-22 was operated by Joseph A. Stuart who also ran a trading post there in 1851.
 County History of 1879 (page 94) indicates three white and three Chinese miners remained during the 1870s.
-Condemned Bar shown on USGS Smartville topo quad of 1943 (Gudde 1974:81).
+Condemned Bar shown on USGS Smartville topo quad of 1943 (Gudde 1975:81).